hear the conclusion

 We see this in literature, in the antique markets, and in every other aspect of life.
 We just have to have what the Jones' have, because that's what everyone else wants.

 We are gullible.
-And the most gullible of us are those who believe their too smart to be gullible.
+And the most gullible of us are those who believe they're too smart to be gullible.
 Just look at the Pharisees as an example.
 What do we know about Jesus?
 What did the Pharisees think of Jesus and His followers?
 Listen to these words from some of the most educated, the most religious, the most influential people of the ancient world:

 45Then came the officers to the chief priests and Pharisees; and they said unto them, Why have ye not brought him?
 46The officers answered, Never man spake like this man.
 47Then answered them the Pharisees, Are ye also deceived?
 48Have any of the rulers or of the Pharisees believed on him?
 49But this people who knoweth not the law are cursed.
 (John 7:)